The Garden of Proserpine: Literature

-The poem is mentioned in Lemony Snicket's A Series of Unfortunate Events (where the first line of the poem, "Here, where the world is quiet", was slightly modified to become the motto of the secret organization V.F.D.) and The Lightning Thief.
+The poem is mentioned in Lemony Snicket's A Series of Unfortunate Events (where the first line of the poem, "Here, where the world is quiet", was slightly modified to become the motto of the secret organization V.F.D.) and Rick Riordan's The Lightning Thief.
 A portion of the poem is quoted, and plays a pivotal role, in the novel Martin Eden by Jack London.
 The poem serves as an inspiration for and is quoted in Frank Belknap Long's short story "Step into My Garden", published in August 1942 in the pulp magazine Unknown Worlds.
 It is also mentioned in A. S. Byatt's book Possession.
 Several lines are quoted on two different occasions in Shirley Jackson's novel Hangsaman.
 The phrase "she waits for all men born" was used as the title of a science fiction short story by James Tiptree Jr.

 Television

 The poem is quoted at the end of episode 2 of season 3 of Netflix's adaptation of Lemony Snicket's A Series of Unfortunate Events.
 This poem is also quoted by Major Jonathan Eliot (Adam West) and Audra Barkley (Linda Evans) in the first episode ("Silent Battle") of the fourth season of the TV series The Big Valley.
 A portion of the poem was also used in the Bat Masterson TV episode "Wanted – Alive Please" of 25 May 1960.